Pierluigi10/mern-showcase-app-backend/README.md

-# Create React app with user authentication and authorization
+# MERN showcase App with user authentication and authorization

 - the goal of these instructions is to create both a frontend and backend site which easily allows you to assign users to groups in the API which then have various access in the React site